 - Add buttons to your notification, if desired.
 Note that if you choose to use a full screen notification, you need to have at least one button displayed

-- Setup the remaining steps like a regular blast campaign
+- Setup the remaining steps like a regular campaign

 Are in-app notifications available for all types of campaigns?

-Unfortunately, we only support in-app notifications for blast campaigns at this point.
-However, support for triggered campaigns and workflows are on the roadmap.
+Yes, we only support in-app notifications for blast campaigns, triggered campaigns and workflows.

 What kind of analytics are available for in-app notifications?